 As promised here’s my recipe for banana scones made with white whole wheat, Greek yogurt, with an espresso glaze that would put a smile on any vampire’s face!
-Wait, this is the second vampire inspired recipe on my blog… I’m starting to see a theme.
+I just realized this is the second vampire-inspired recipe on my blog… I’m starting to see a theme.
 Refer to my previous post.
-Ilona Andrews Innkeeper series has vampires that get super buzzed, like drunk, on coffee.
-Their world building and characters and just everything about them is amazing.
-I go totally fangirl and stupid when I even try to write a review about their books, they are that good!
-Their writing is so realistic and smart, funny and witty.
-I met them twice, totally fumbled over my words, probably looked as sweaty as I was, and probably, most likely sounded like a total idiot.
+Ilona Andrews Innkeeper series has vampires that get super buzzed, (like drunk) on coffee.
+These authors are amazing, their world-building and characters and just everything about them is amazing.
+I go totally fangirl when I even try to write a review about their books, they are that good!
+Their writing is so realistic and smart, funny, and witty.
+I met them twice, totally fumbled over my words, probably looked as sweaty as I actually was, and probably, most likely sounded like a total idiot.
 I wish I could write even a hundredth of a fraction as well as they do!
 I’ll stick to my recipes thank you very much!
 Recipes are easy for me, the writing is the hard part.

 It’s pushing midnight and I’m working hard to get this published on FoodieBook Friday!
 I work in a public school district as a 12-month employee so we typically work our asses off this time of year.
 I’m also still sleeping in the recliner, because sleeping in bed still hurts my back when I try to flip over, and there are still some evening muscle relaxers getting me through.
 Needless to say, my posts have been sparse!

-I love scones, especially these scones, because unlike banana bread, they are not too sweet and they’re individual servings, like cookies so there’s no slicing involved.
-A family recipe that we all love is grandmas banana cake with coffee buttercream.
+I love scones, especially these scones, because, unlike banana bread, they are not too sweet and they’re individual servings.
+The flavors are based on a family recipe that we all love, grandmas banana cake with coffee buttercream.
 That’s what I was aiming for with the flavor combination, but they taste nothing like her soft, yellow layered cake with bananas and a buttery fluffy coffee frosting.
-I make it for husbands birthday.
+I make it for husband’s birthday.
 It’s amazing leftover for breakfast.
 So, I thought scones would be perfect, and I think these are pretty darned good!

 Banana Scones with Espresso Glaze